We Are Workers’ Lawyers.

 • The will must be in writing and declared a will.

-• Testator must be competent (“sound mind”).
+• The testator must be competent (“sound mind”).

 What does it take to amend a will or revoke it?